 - Meets U.S. Coast Guard Specifications: Meets U.S. Coast Guard CFR 183.420 and ABYC E-10.7 specifications when used with (2) 6V Group GC2 batteries

-- Designed for abuse; impact resistant down to minus 20 degrees Fahrenheit, withstands acid, gas, oil and other contaminants, and immune to UV exposure
+- Keeps your battery safe; limits water entry, effectively collects battery acid, allows adequate ventilation, and protects against accidental contact of battery terminals.
+Engineered and designed for rugged environments; impact resistant down to -20 degrees Fahrenheit, withstands acid, gas, oil, and other contaminants, and immune to UV exposure.

 Powering Your Adventures: The Essential Buying Guide for Pop-Up Camper Batteries